Hamster in a dream sitting in cupped hands with tiny dark eyes looking up trustingly

 Ask yourself: “Is there a ‘hamster wheel’ in my life — something I do again and again, pouring a great deal of energy into it, but feeling no forward movement?
 What would happen if I stepped out of the wheel and simply stopped?”

 Astrological note: A hamster in a wheel evokes Mercury or Mars in the 6th house under tense aspects, or Saturn transiting through the 6th house.
-Virgo and Capricorn with an overburdened 6th house resonate especially with this image.
+Virgos and Capricorns with an overburdened 6th house resonate especially with this image.
 If Saturn is now transiting through your 6th house — the routine needs reviewing: what in it is alive, and what is simply inertia?

 It lies still.
 Or you can see that something is wrong.
 Or you find it already dead.
-In dreams of small pets, this is one of the most painful images — precisely because it is so small, so helpless.
+Among dreams of small pets, this one is felt particularly painfully — precisely because it is so small, so helpless.

-Your Healer speaks through this image, in the territory of loss and guilt — the part that carries responsibility and knows what it means not to have protected something.
+Your Healer speaks here, in the territory of loss and guilt: the part that carries responsibility and knows what it means not to have protected something.
 A sick or dying pet in a dream almost always connects to the theme of something that needed your attention — and may not have received it in time.

 This is not an accusation.
 It is a question.
 What in your life have you “underfed,” “neglected,” left without enough care — and what is now growing weak?
 This might be a relationship.
 Your own health.
 A project that needed regular tending.
 Or your inner creative child, who hasn’t been fed in a long time.